arnog/mathlive/examples/ionic/README.md

 # Basic Example

-This example shows how to interact with a MathLive math field.
+This example shows how to interact with a MathLive mathfield.

 It uses the minified version of the MathLive library.